FlavScents AInsights Entry for Furfuryl Acetate (CAS: 623-17-6)

 3. Natural Occurrence & Formation

-Furfuryl acetate occurs naturally in various fruits and foods, including apples, coffee, and bread.
-It is formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking and processing of foods.
-This reaction is responsible for the development of complex flavors and aromas in baked goods and roasted coffee.
-Furfuryl acetate's presence in these foods supports its designation as a "natural flavor" in regulatory contexts.
+Furfuryl acetate occurs naturally in various fruits and is a product of the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
+This reaction is responsible for the formation of many flavor compounds, including furfuryl acetate, which contributes to the complex aroma profiles of cooked and baked goods.
+Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts, depending on its method of extraction and use.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs